 6. Gracious Guests: Teach kids to be polite, gracious guests from the moment they knock on the door, until they say goodbye.
 Remind them that two to three knocks is appropriate when visiting someone’s home, to greet hosts politely, and to wait for permission before playing or eating.

 7. Impatient Eaters: From swimming in the pool to exploring neighborhood parks, kids often build up a big summer appetite.
 Although they may be ready to dig into dinner immediately, remind them to wait until everyone has been served before starting.
+See our full list of swimming pools for sale to suit your every need.
 This shows self-respect, and is a lifelong mannerly skill.

 8. Adventurous Eaters: From brussels sprouts to sea bass, some food is pushed to the plate edge no matter what parents say.
 Encourage kids to try new foods, and experience the challenge simultaneously so that they observe you enjoying the dish.